Training Opportunities

 Specific topics include:

-Flume demonstrations with different culvert and channel configurations will reinforce the discussions on hydraulics and fish passage discussed in the first session.
+Physical demonstrations with different culvert and channel configurations will reinforce the discussions on hydraulics and fish passage discussed in the first session.

 Instructors

-This workshop is prepared and delivered in part by Dr. Paul Villard of GEO Morphix Ltd. Dr. Villard has extensive local and international experience in fluvial geomorphology and channel design from both an academic and applied perspective.
+Dr. Villard has extensive local and international experience in fluvial geomorphology and channel design from both an academic and applied perspective.
 His recent activities include design and implementation of large-scale valley and channel realignments and research on fish passage, habitat suitability, and stability of natural channel designs.

 Additional Information

 Transportation for the field trip and lunch is included with training registration.
+Spaces limited to 25 participants.

 Cost